 If you work 40 hours per week, you’re entitled to the equivalent of 25 holiday days per year.
 The 8.33% Holiday Allowance is generally paid out once a year during the first week of June or earlier/later depending on when your contract comes to terminate.
 When your assignment ends, you will receive your holiday allowance as a part of your final month’s payment.

 When you take a holiday day (Phase A & B contracts) you’re paid out of your accumulated holiday leave reservations.
 If you have not built-up sufficient reservations, you can take the time off by submitting a written request, but you will not be paid.

-If not working due to a public holiday, you can use your accrued public holiday reservations if working on a Phase A contract (if sufficient) to cover you for that day.
+When you are not working due to a public holiday, you can use your accrued public holiday reservations if working on a Phase A contract (if sufficient) to cover you for that day.

-If employed on a Phase B contract you continue to receive payment if unable to work due to a public holiday.
+Should you be employed on a Phase B contract you continue to receive payment if unable to work due to a public holiday.